 Read and Analyze the Review

-Take at least 24 hours to consider your boss's evaluation carefully.
-Try to understand the feedback.
-Ask yourself if the criticism he or she gave you is indeed unjustified or if you are just offended by it.
-Your feelings may get in the way of being objective, so try to set them aside.
+Take at least 24 hours to go over your boss's evaluation.
+This will give you time to carefully—and hopefully honestly—consider everything in it.
+Try to understand the feedback and come up with a list of questions about things that are confusing.
+Ask yourself if the criticism he or she gave is truly unjustified or if it just offends you.
+Don't let your feelings get in the way of objectivity.

 Make an Appointment

 Don't just walk into your boss's office and demand to meet on the spot.
-You will disrupt her workflow and doing this will set a bad tone for the meeting.
-Instead, schedule an appointment following the protocol in your workplace.
+Disrupting her workflow will set a negative tone for the meeting.
+Instead, follow your workplace protocol to schedule an appointment.

-- Then bring up the points you think are untrue.
-Explain why you feel that way making sure to use clear examples.
-For instance, if your boss says you have poor time management skills, provide proof that you do, indeed, meet deadlines.
-Present email and any other concrete evidence to back up your statements.
+- Then bring up things you feel are inaccurate, using clear examples that back this up.
+For instance, if your boss says you have poor time management skills, provide proof that you have, indeed, met all your deadlines.

-- Acknowledge that you understand your boss's points.
+- Acknowledge you understand and agree with your boss's points.

-- Don't lose your temper no matter how angry you feel.
+- Lose your temper no matter how angry you feel.

-- Don't cry regardless of how sad you are.
+- Cry regardless of how sad you are.

-Send your boss an email that reiterates some of the things you discussed during your meeting.
-Repeat the improvement plan you developed.
-Print it the email and keep it in a safe place in case you need evidence that you are taking all the right steps to do a better job.
+Send your boss an email reiterating everything discussed during the meeting.
+If there is a plan for improvement, put it in writing.
+Print the email out and keep it in a safe place.
+If you need evidence to back up claims that you are taking steps to improve your performance, you will have it.